How do I troubleshoot packet loss on my AWS VPN connection?

 netsh interface tcp show global

-If ECN capability is enabled, run the following command to disable it:
+If ECN capability is turned on, then run the following command to turn it off:

 netsh interface tcp set global ecncapability=disabled